actix/actix-web/guide/src/qs_5.md

 }
 ```

-It also possible to extract path information to a tuple, in this case you don't need
+It also possible to extract path information to a tuple.
+In this case, you don't need
-to define extra type, just use tuple for as a `Path` generic type.
+to define an extra type; use a tuple as a `Path` generic type.

 Here is previous example re-written using tuple instead of specific type.